CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

 Additional RHS vectors are discarded."

 Therefore the script discards every other rhs with anonther RHS identifier than the first one.
 I assume this may lead to smaller or equal sized results without changing the actual semantic of the mps.

-## 3)

-regarding the aux file: I assume that the sections are contiguous.
-Example:
-LR 1
-LO 4
-LR 2

-would result in a not valid aux file.